Fire-bellied woodpecker: Description

 The upper parts of the fire-bellied woodpecker are olive or bronze with slight barring.
 The wings are brown with some light barring and the upper-tail blackish.
 The rump and upper tail coverts are crimson.
 The head and throat are white, boldly marked with a blackish malar streak that extends onto the breast, and a post-ocular streak extending onto the ear-coverts.
 The breast is cream with dark chevrons on the flanks, the central region and belly being scarlet as far as the vent.
 The long, sharp beak is grey as are the legs.
 The sexes are different; the male has a red crown and nape while the female has this area black.
 The female has a longer tail and shorter beak than the male, and the red on her belly is less distinct.
 Juveniles are duller and browner than adults, and both sexes have some red on the crown at this age.

 Distribution and habitat

 The fire-bellied woodpecker is native to tropical West Africa, its range extending from Upper Guinea and Sierra Leone eastwards to southern Nigeria and western Cameroon.
-It is found in the lowlands and foothills, its habitat being clearings and edges of primary rainforest; it is also found in gallery forest, scattered woodland, partially logged and degraded areas, wooded savannah and scrubby bush, and there are usually some large dead trees within its range.
+It is found in the lowlands and foothills, its habitat being clearings and edges of primary rainforest; it is also found in gallery forest, scattered woodland, partially logged and degraded areas, wooded savanna and scrubby bush, and there are usually some large dead trees within its range.
 It is a non-migratory species.